 Fig 3.0:

-- Time required to develop the scripts
+- Time necessary to construct the scripts

-- Time required to maintain the scripts
+- Time requisite to preserve the scripts

-- Time and cost of training resources
+- Time and cost related to training resources

 - Management overhead